MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-telegraf.md

     > [!NOTE]
     > This approach could impact performance when using large volumes of data.
 In such cases, use the update policy approach.

-* **Use [Update policy](kusto/management/updatepolicy.md)**: Transform dynamic data type columns using an update policy.
+* **Use an [update policy](kusto/management/updatepolicy.md)**: Transform dynamic data type columns using an update policy.
 We recommend this approach for querying large volumes of data.

     ```kusto
     // Function to transform data